 In His Own Words

-In my own words (the word of my testimony): As a fifth-generation Hawaii Chinese, I grew up bullied and picked on as early as kindergarten and felt parallelized.
-I was teased non-stop as "four eyes" and "loser" until I fought back in self-defense against bullies and group of bullies (like Bruce Lee).
-Having low-esteem and a negative outlook in life.. it was awkward growing up until I chose to believe that I don't have to life this way forever and decided to flip the script!
+In my own words (the word of my testimony): As a fifth-generation Hawaiʻi Chinese American, I grew up bullied and picked on as early as kindergarten and felt parallelized.
+Many of us can relate to bullies.
+I was teased non-stop as "four eyes" and "loser" until I fought back in self-defense against bullies and group of bullies (like Bruce Lee) throughout elementary and middle school.
+Having low-esteem and a negative outlook in life.. it was awkward growing up until I chose to believe that I don't have to live this way forever and decided to flip the script!
 This is the word of my testimony of how I overcame....

-Over the years, I volunteered at Word of Life Christian Center in Downtown Honolulu, and I volunteered with the Department of Education, Honolulu Police Department, American Lung Association's Music With A Message and also the Queen's Medical Center.
+Over the years, I volunteered at Word of Life Christian Center in Downtown Honolulu, and I volunteered with the Department of Education and Honolulu Police Department on an anti-bullying tour, and the American Lung Association's Music With A Message tour.
 I enjoy encouraging our global community on ways to be an advocate for one another, protect, defend, assist and help one another.
 One day, I would love to work with the Honolulu Fire Department, who are super heroes!!!
 So are ambulance workers, nurses and doctors!!!

 Staying out of trouble...